-Potential patients are very savvy these days, and can get lots of information with the click of a mouse.
+Potential patients are very savvy these days, and can get lots of information with a few clicks.
 What you’ll find though, is that you have to search the right way.
 If you do a basic search for “Breast Augmentation Costs” for instance, you’ll see a global array of prices and advertisements.
 That’s a fast dive into confusion and frustration.

 At the time of your consultation in our office, you’ll be given a quote for your cosmetic surgery procedure.
 Individual doctors, and broad-based websites such as Healthcare Bluebook.com, will often give you ‘ballpark’ estimates of various surgeries- a range of costs from the simplest and least, to the most complicated and costly version of that particular case.